 Once someone asked a Saint, “Why Hasan of Basra is superior to us?”
 He answered, “All of you need his knowledge but he does not need anyone except Allah”.
 (Azala-tul-Khulafa, volume III)

 Hasan of Basra granted spiritual succession to many of his disciples.
 Most famous among them are Shaikh Abdul Waahid bin Zaid and Shaikh Habib al-Ajmi.
-Fourteen spiritual orders started from these two disciples of Hasan of Basra.
+Fourteen spiritual orders started from these two disciples of Sultan ul Faqr 2nd.
 Five orders namely Zaidiyyah, Ayyazia, Adhmia, Hibiria and Chishtia started from Shaikh Abdul Waahid bin Zaid.
 While nine orders namely Ajmia, Taifuria, Karkhia, Saqtia, Junaidia, Gazronia, Tusia, Soharwardia and Firdausia originated from Shaikh Habib al-Ajmi.
-Hasan of Basra passed on the Trust of Faqr to Shaikh Habib al-Ajmi.
+Sultan ul Faqr 2nd Hasan of Basra passed on the Trust of Faqr to Shaikh Habib al-Ajmi.

 Hasan of Basra died on Friday, 4th of Muharram in 111 Hijri (8th April, 729).
 It was the reign of Hisham ibn Abd al-Malik ibn Marwan.
-His tomb is in Basra.
+The tomb of Sultan ul Faqr 2nd is in Basra.